mailgun/mailgun-php/README.md

 }
 ```

-If you rather be working with array then object you can inject the `ArrayHydrator`
+If you'd rather work with an array than an object you can inject the `ArrayHydrator`
 to the Mailgun class.

 ```php